amytakeuchi/amytakeuchi.github.io/index.md

 ---
 ## Bayesian Marketing Mix Modeling — Geo-Experiment Calibration
 Marketing attribution typically forces a choice between biased observational models and expensive experiments.
-For this project, I developed a production-grade Bayesian implementation to determine the optimal allocation of a $500K experimentation budget: should it be spent on more geo-tests or on improving model specification?
+For this project, I developed **a production-grade Bayesian implementation** to determine the optimal allocation of **a $500K experimentation budget:** specifically, whether to invest in additional geo-tests or architectural model refinement.

-Working with 156 weeks of spend data, I engineered an end-to-end causal inference pipeline in PyMC 5.0.
-The system features a custom "fusion" layer that utilizes Bayesian precision weighting to automatically calibrate observational priors with experimental evidence.
-This ensures that the model only shifts its beliefs when experimental data is statistically more precise than historical trends, preventing over-correction from high-variance tests.
+Working with 156 weeks of spend data, I engineered an end-to-end **causal inference pipeline in PyMC 5.0.** The system features a custom **“fusion” layer** that utilizes **Bayesian precision weighting** to automatically calibrate observational priors with experimental evidence.
+This ensures the model only shifts its beliefs when experimental data is statistically more precise than historical trends, preventing over-correction from high-variance tests.

+**Technical & Business Impact:**
-The core technical finding was that architectural rigor—specifically adding a trend component to capture organic growth—improved model $R^2$ by 58% (0.479 to 0.755) and reduced error by 30%.
-In contrast, the expensive geo-experiment calibration resulted in a 0% change in $R^2$.
-This "null" result provided a critical business insight: the observational model was already highly accurate, validating that the $500K budget was better spent on data quality than further testing.
+- **Architectural Rigor:** Adding a trend component to capture organic growth **improved model $R^2$ by 58% (0.479 to 0.755) and reduced error by 30%.**
+- **Strategic Cost Savings:** The geo-experiment calibration resulted in a 0% change in $R^2$, validating that the observational model was already robust and the **$500K budget was better spent on data quality than further testing.**

-The final model identified a 5–15% lift opportunity —a $235k–$705k annual impact— through budget reallocation from saturated TV channels to high-ROI Search and YouTube, providing a clear, risk-adjusted roadmap for spend optimization with full 94% HDI uncertainty propagation.
+- **Budget Optimization:** The final model identified significant **diminishing returns in TV,** which had reached **85% of its saturation point.**
+- **Actionable Roadmap:** By quantifying **94% HDI uncertainty,** I provided a risk-adjusted recommendation to reallocate spend from saturated channels to **high-ROI Search and YouTube,** where the posterior distributions confirmed a higher probability of incremental sales.

 <a href="https://github.com/amytakeuchi/Bayesian-MMM-Calibrated-with-Incrementality/blob/main/README.md#bayesian-marketing-mix-model-with-geo-experiment-calibration">View code on Github</a>